At 658 COVID-19 cases per million, India ranks at 106

 New Delhi, July 17: India ranks 106th in the world when it comes to COVID-19 cases per million population.

-Data by the European Centre for Disease prevention and Control says that India's case per million population is 658.
+Data by the European Centre for Disease Prevention and Control says that India's case per million population is 658.
 The cases per million in the United States stands at 10,731, while in the case of Spain it 5,486.

 Russia's cases per million is 5,071, while in the United Kingdom it is 4,372 and Germany's figure is at 2,406.